Satisfactory Academic Progress Policy

 - Dividing the total number of credit hours successfully completed by the total number of credit hours attempted.

-For the calculation of the ICR, there is no rounding of the percentage; therefore, if a student receives a 66.665%, and the requirement is 66.67% the student would not satisfy this evaluation point.
+For the calculation of the ICR, there is no rounding of the percentage; therefore, if a student receives a 66.665% and the requirement is 66.67%, then the student would not satisfy this evaluation point.

-Example 2: After two semesters, a student has attempted 30 credits and successfully completes 15.
-The ICR is calculated by dividing 18 by 30, which equals 60.00%.
+After two semesters, a student has attempted 30 credits and successfully completes 15.
+The ICR is calculated by dividing 15 by 30, which equals 50.00%.
 The ICR requirement at the end of two semesters is 50%; therefore the student meets the ICR requirement at this evaluation point.

 Undergraduate students must successfully achieve and maintain a 66.67 % incremental completion rate of courses attempted credits by the end of the fourth semester and thereafter.